IanAlvis/KeyMinder/README.txt

 its design will be compatible with an iphone, however.
 This GUI allows the storage and communication of tasks that will be sent to the Key-Minder remotely (For testing purposes, we may or may not be connecting them with a wire).

+Github:
+We have currently set up a Github at https://github.com/IanAlvis/KeyMinder.git.